 I am a first generation academic who was introduced to the nomadic lifestyle before I could even write full sentences.
 I’ve grown up in three different countries (Belgium, The USA, and New Zealand), and have since also lived in Norway and Austria.
 After finishing high school in sunny Nelson, NZ, I moved down to Dunedin and The University of Otago to pursue a Bachelor of Science majoring in Genetics.
 Along the way, I also studied some Psychology, Portuguese, Zoology, and Biochemistry.
-Then I moved to Norway for about a year and a half, and now I’m doing my PhD here in Austria.
+Then I moved to Norway for about a year and a half, then did my PhD in Austria at the University of Innsbruck, and now I’m in Sweden doing a Postdoc.

-Now, I’ve kind of shifted gear with my research focus, but the main questions are still related to evolution and can still tell us a lot about our own biology.
-The species I work with now has some pretty big variations in genome size.
-This means that different individuals have very different amounts of DNA in each cells, which is really weird for a single species of animal.
+Then, I kind of shifted gear with my research focus, but the main questions are still related to evolution and can still tell us a lot about our own biology.
+The species I did my PhD on has some pretty big variations in genome size.
+This means that different individuals have very different amounts of DNA to each other, which is really weird for a single species of animal.
 But, if we look across the whole tree of life, genome size varies A LOT.
 We know now that this is mostly due to “non-coding” DNA, or DNA that isn’t in a gene, or makes a protein that the cells ultimately use.
 Some of this DNA has been shown to do things like regulate genes, but we still don’t know what the vast majority of non-coding DNA does, if anything.
-Hopefully, by studying changes in genome size in a single species, I can learn a little bit more about what non-coding DNA does or contributes to a creature!
+Hopefully, by helping understand the causes of these changes in genome size in a single species, my work can help others learn a little bit more about what non-coding DNA does or contributes to a creature!